E27183/normallight_dodger/README.md

  - Press space to accelerate forwards.
  - Press the left, right, up and down keys to steer in that direction.
  - Decelaration happens automatically over time
+ - To exit, press escape
+ - If you lose and want to play again, press primary enter (not keypad enter)

 To compile and play:
  - Ensure you have g++ and libsdl2-dev installed